Rambam and Marriage

 Some years ago I came across a small piece of paper with the title The Rambam’s Seven Principles of Matrimonial Law.

-(I should point out I don’t know how they came up with “seven” because I could 12 bullet points.
+(I should point out I don’t know how they came up with “seven” because I count 12 bullet points.
 It could be they count the guys 6 points and then add 1 for the wife’s side.)

 Rambams Principles of Matrimonial Law